 The Alford Arm tributary is a moderately altered, nitrogen-limited stream located in the northern part of Leon County.
 The tributary flows from Lake McBride in the Bradfordville area and receives runoff from the heavily developed Killearn Estates and Killearn Acres neighborhoods.
 Many of the waterbodies within these neighborhoods are former agricultural ponds, most notably the Velda Dairy impoundments that are now seen as residential amenities.

-As shown in the following pie chart, approximately 55% of land use in the 26,913-acre watershed is agriculture, rangeland, transportation, utilities, urban and residential.
+Approximately 55% of land use in the 26,913-acre watershed is agriculture, rangeland, transportation, utilities, urban and residential (as shown in Figure 1).
 Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.
-Background Healthy, well-balanced stream communities may be maintained with some level of human activity, but excessive human disturbance may result in waterbody degradation.
-Human stressors may include increased inputs of nutrients, sediments, and/or other contaminants from watershed runoff, adverse hydrologic alterations, undesirable removal of habitat or riparian buffer vegetation, and introduction of exotic plants and animals.